FumiakiMakino/Gwatch/README.md

 6. "Run" and "Cancel": Press "Run" button to start Gwatch.
 Gwatch can run offline.
 Therefore it is possible to calculate it after several dozen images are collected.
 If the calculation failed, set it up again and press “Run ”.
 You need to select the watching directory again.
 "Cancel" button stops calculation.
 If MotionCor2 is running, the calculation will be continued.

 The result will be available for Relion as micrographs_all_gwatch.star.
-This format is almost the same as that in Gcf.
+This format is almost the same as that in Gctf.

 ### About Tabs Results
-The results of MotionCor2 and Gcf are read from micrograph_all_gwatch.star and display in [Results of MotionCor 2 and Gcf] in the order of `"Defocus_U Defus_V Angle FoM RationOfIcethinkness"`
+The results of MotionCor2 and Gctf are read from micrograph_all_gwatch.star and display in [Results of MotionCor 2 and Gctf] in the order of `"Defocus_U Defus_V Angle FoM RationOfIcethinkness"`

  The command lines at the 2D-classification runtime are displayed in [Commands For Auomatic 2D-classificaiton] and are recorded in gwatch_cmd01.log